ahmadalsajid/hackathon-2.0-backend/readme.md

 4. Make an api ( Post Request ), that will trigger comment posting, make sure to add authentication middleware.
 Only authenticated users can trigger comments posting

+## Solution notes
+* `app` container may show error on the first run, please restart the `app` conainer and it will connect to the database and work properly.
+*